dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 More specifically, DAG Trans provides a `broadcast(payload)` API for a party `p` to send a message to other parties.
 A party's upcall `deliver(m)` is triggered when a message `m` can be delivered.

-In this post, we concentrate on a layer-by-layer regime, where in each layer each party is allowed to post only one message, as depicted in [**Figure: DAG Trans**](#Figure-DAG) above.
-The layer-by-layer design regulates transmissions so as to saturate network capacity.
-In this regime, each message must refer to a certain number of messages in the preceding layer and to the sender's own preceding message.
+Each message must refer to a certain number of preceding messages including the sender's own preceding message Transports are often constructed in layer-by-layer regime in order to regulate transmissions and saturate network capacity, as depicted in [**Figure: DAG Trans**](#Figure-DAG) above.
+In this regime, each sender is allowed one message per layer, and a message may refer only to messages in the layer preceding it.

 To prepare for Consensus decisions, DAG Trans exposes a single additional API `setInfo(meta)`.
 Whenever a party invokes `broadcast()`, the transmitted message carries the latest `meta` value invoked in `setInfo(meta)` by the party.